Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 - **Profile settings** is a separate tab on this page for configuring profile-specific settings, such as the [update deadline](#deadline).

 > [!NOTE]
-> Cloud update profile is not available for Semi-Annual Enterprise Channel.
+> Cloud update profile isn't available for Semi-Annual Enterprise Channel.

 ## Profile controls